tobys-playground/google-search-query-aws-mlops-pt-1/README.md

-# GPT-Neo + AWS MLOps Part 1 (Step Functions)
+# BYOC GPT-Neo + AWS MLOps Part 1 (Step Functions)

 ## Architecture

-This part of the MLOps workflow focuses on a CI/CD CodePipeline (shaded in orange) for creating/updating an AWS Step Functions State Machine when there is a change to the code, which was written in the Data Science SDK for Python
+This part of the MLOps workflow focuses on a CI/CD CodePipeline (shaded in orange) for creating/updating an AWS Step Functions State Machine when there is a change to the code, which was written in the Data Science SDK for Python.

 ## Steps